-If you are a parent of a baby girl and are anxious about understanding her growth in the first year, here’s something to help you.
-Read on to know more about the growth chart of a baby girl.
+If you’re parents to a baby girl and are anxious about understanding her growth in the first year, here’s something to help you.
+Read on to know more about the growth chart of a baby girl, right from one year to 12 months.
 Your little girl’s paediatrician usually tracks her height and weight changes in the form of a growth chart.
-This serves as an ultimate guide to determine her growth and also to rule out any developmental delay.
+This serves as an ultimate guide to determine her growth, as well as rule out any developmental delay.

 Baby Girl Growth Chart (0-12 Months)

-A growth chart for a baby girl is plotted based on her height, weight and head circumference measurements taken from time to time.
+A growth chart for a baby girl is created based on her height, weight and head circumference measurements taken from time to time.
 The first set of measurements is taken at the time of birth.
 The doctor usually weighs the girl by placing her on a weighing scale meant for babies.
-The height is measured by making her lie down on her back and measure her length from head to toe.
-Head circumference measurement is taken by using a measuring tape around her head, at the level of the eyebrows.
-Subsequent measurements are made during the regular visits to the doctor or at the time of vaccinations.
-These values are joined to get a growth curve which is helpful in characterizing the pattern of growth.
+The height is measured by making her lie down on her back and measuring her length from head to toe.
+Head circumference is measured using a measuring tape around her head, at the level of the eyebrows.
+Subsequent measurements are taken during regular visits to the doctor or at the time of vaccinations.
+These values are joined to get a growth curve, which is helpful in characterising the pattern of growth.
 The percentile growth of the girl baby is calculated by comparing it to a standard growth chart from the world health organisation (WHO).
-The WHO chart is devised based on the data collected from several thousand healthy baby girls to derive at a percentile calculation.
+The WHO chart is devised based on the data collected from several thousand healthy baby girls to derive a percentile calculation.
 The minimum value corresponds to 3 percentile, while the maximum to 97 percentile.
 Typically a baby’s growth parameters can fall anywhere in this minimum to maximum range.

 |Age (In Months)||Weight (In kgs)||Height (In Cms)||Head circumference (In Cms)|

 |0||2.4 – 4.2||45.6 – 52.7||31.7 – 36.1|